Our List of the Best Cities to Visit in South America

 At the heart of this small city is the beautifully preserved colonial centre, which is a UNESCO World Heritage Site, in which you can admire all the colonial buildings and cathedral around the main square.

 The new blue-domed cathedral is one of the most beautiful in Ecuador.
-Walk the cobbled streets, admire the old, intricate street signs and sample some traditional Ecuadorian dishes; my favourite is Locro de Papas, a delicious potato soup topped with corn and avocado.
+Walk the cobbled streets, admire the old, intricate street signs and sample some traditional Ecuadorian dishes; my favorite is Locro de Papas, a delicious potato soup topped with corn and avocado.

 While there are many things to do around Cuenca, spend some time just relaxing and strolling the streets; the beauty here is all about not knowing what turning the next corner might hold.